Dutch Antilles Express: Original operations

 The airline started operations with three ATR 42s in 2003 as BonairExel (part of the ExelAviation Group) and soon expanded to encompass most of the Dutch Antilles and Aruba.
 Although an Embraer ERJ 145 was used on the Bonaire-Aruba flights, the aircraft was soon disposed of again, returning to Air Exel.
 Although it flew its aircraft in the Exel color scheme; operated with Air Exel aircraft; and flew with Air Exel cabin staff; the airline was wholly owned by a Dutch millionaire residing on Bonaire, and operated simply as a franchise carrier.
 As the local market was rather small, a subsidiary was formed on Curaçao, named CuraçaoExel.
+CuraçaoExel planned to expand with new aircraft types and destinations in the United States and South America.
 Dutch Caribbean Airlines (DCA) declared bankruptcy not long after.
 ExelAviation noticed that the Caribbean airlines were very profitable, and set up its own ArubaExel, causing distress amongst the other franchise carriers.

 With ExelAviation expanding too rapidly in Europe and the Caribbean, a lawsuit against Nick Sandman (owner of the BonairExel and CuraçaoExel) demanded back the invested amount, and confiscated back its ATR 42.This link dissolved both ExelAviation Group and the Caribbean franchised airlines.
 With minimal funds, the airline made an attempt to distance itself from its partner, changing their names to Bonair Express and Curaçao Express.
 This move permanently broke up the alliance, causing no more profits to go to the ailing ExelAviation Group.

 Previously the airline's head office was in the Plasa Medardo SV Thielman in Kralendijk, Bonaire.
 In April 2007 the airline moved its head office from Bonaire to Curaçao, where the airline's flight operations have been based.
 The airline's call centre and its revenue accounting and handling departments remained in Bonaire.

 After numerous lawsuits, Bonair Express and Curaçao Express merged to form Dutch Antilles Express, which started operations on April 30, 2005 with flights between the Netherlands Antilles and Aruba.
 On December 9, 2005, its first international services to Valencia, Venezuela, were launched.